rishabhds94/Product-and-Retail-Analytics/README.md

 * datetime

 ### Insights from the data
-1.Maximum sale with respect to quantity is done in United Kingdom.
+1. Maximum sale with respect to quantity is done in United Kingdom.
-2.Maximum sale with respect to amount is done in Netherlands.
+2. Maximum sale with respect to amount is done in Netherlands.
-3.Highest sales was done in November 2011.
+3. Highest sales was done in November 2011.
-4.The store remains closed on Saturday as there are no transactions.
+4. The store remains closed on Saturday as there are no transactions.
-5.The number of orders received by the company increases from Monday to Thursday and decrese afterward.
+5. The number of orders received by the company increases from Monday to Thursday and decrese afterward.
-6.The company tends to give out FREE items for purchases occasionally each month (Except June 2011).
+6. The company tends to give out FREE items for purchases occasionally each month (Except June 2011).
-7.Peak hours of sale is 12:00.
+7. Peak hours of sale is 12:00.